bsun1220/poker-algo/README.md

 key "game_history" provides a list of sequential events in tuple (name, action, time, amount)
 </li>
 <li>
-key stack_size provides a dictionary of everyone in the table and their stacks
+key "stack_size" provides a dictionary of everyone in the table and their stacks
 </li>
 <li>
 key "hand" refers to your current hand